bitwarden/sdk/README.md

-# Bitwarden Secrets Manager SDK
+# Bitwarden SDK

-This repository houses the Bitwarden Secrets Manager SDK.
-The core SDK is written in Rust and provides a Rust API, CLI and Node-API bindings.
+This repository is the main hub for the Bitwarden SDK.
+The core SDK is written in Rust and provides a Rust API, the Bitwarden Secrets Manager CLI, Node-API bindings and more.
 In the future more language bindings might be added.

 # We're Hiring!